MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_deadline.md

 ## -description

-Get the underlying deadline associated with a given [WindowsUpdate](./windowsupdate.md).
+Gets the underlying deadline associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -property-value

+The underlying deadline associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -remarks

-The deadline for an update is a specific time that it should be installed by and will influence how aggressive USO is in ensuring the update is downloaded and installed to meet the deadline.
+The deadline for an update is a specific time that it should be installed by, and will influence how aggressive USO is in ensuring that the update is downloaded and installed in order to meet the deadline.

 ## -see-also

 ## -examples